canyon289/canyon289.github.io/dev/content/DSGuide.md

 ## Udacity Data Analyst Nanodegree
 Udacity, like Coursera, has both free and guided courses.
-However the major difference I found was that Udacity gives you much more access to more experience mentors.
-The Udacity projects are much more substantive, some taking more than a month to complete, and during the process you get continous feedback from those more experienced mentors.
+However the major difference I found was that Udacity gives you much more access to more experienced mentors.
+The Udacity projects are much more substantive, some taking more than a month to complete, and during the process you get continuous feedback from those more experienced mentors.
 The feedback was critical and forced me to really learn and execute concepts correctly.
 It was much different than Coursera, from which i felt other peers would just rubber stamp my